tdegeus/batchcrop/README.md

 pip install batchcrop
 ```

-This will also install the necessary Python modules, **but not GhostScript**.
+This will also install the necessary Python modules, **but not ImageMagic**.

 ## From source